 Michael S. Greve is a professor at George Mason University School of Law.
-From 2000 to August, 2012, Professor Greve was the John G. Searle Scholar at the American Enterprise Institute, where he remains a visiting scholar.
+From 2000 to August, 2012, Professor Greve was the John G. Searle Scholar at the American Enterprise Institute, where he remains an adjunct scholar.
 Before coming to AEI, Professor Greve cofounded and, from 1989 to 2000, directed the Center for Individual Rights, a public interest law firm.
 He holds a Ph.D. and M.A. in government from Cornell University, and completed his undergraduate studies at the University of Hamburg.
 Currently, Professor Greve also chairs the board of the Competitive Enterprise Institute and is a frequent contributor to the Liberty Law Blog.

 This event will examine the complicated institutional structure and politics of the Fed and the fundamental changes from its original design, and will consider where governance of the Fed may go from here.

 A critical reexamination of the Erie Railroad v.
 Tomkins decision, a decision that appears to be a rock-bottom foundation of American legal practice and learning.
 That impression, however, may not be the whole story.